-Jordan Christopher plays Bogart Peter Stuyvesant, a Jim Morrison style rocker who’s been given the catchy hybridization of the quiet steely masculinity of Humphrey Bogart and founder of New York, Peter Stuyvesant (Bogart, having grown up in NYC’s alphabet city with an apparently abusive and patriotic mother.)
+Jordan Christopher plays Bogart Peter Stuyvesant, a Jim Morrison-style rocker who’s been given the catchy hybridization of the quiet steely masculinity of Humphrey Bogart and founder of New York, Peter Stuyvesant (Bogart, having grown up in NYC’s alphabet city with apparently abusive and patriotic mother.)

 The undercurrent of misogyny that Bogart displays might stem from a hatred of his own alcoholic, abusive mother.
 As he antagonizes Astrid in the form of wooing her, he writes a song inspired by her, called MOTHER LOVER.
 “Slipping nips and popping pills, she’s the All-American mother machine…bloody mama, what a mother, what a mother, what a mother you are!”

-Astrid cares only about appearances, her desirability and the million dollar bejeweled necklace that she covets as if it were the fountain of youth.
-A necklace given to her for their 20th Anniversary.
+Astrid cares only about appearances, her desirability, and the million-dollar bejeweled necklace that she covets as if it were the fountain of youth.
+A necklace was given to her for their 20th Anniversary.
 “Years and years of virtue…”